 Over three days, CISBAT will feature high-level keynotes, thematic sessions, workshops and technical visits.
-Special sessions will be organised by the Swiss Chapter of the International Building Performance Simulation Association (IBPSA) and the Swiss Competence Center for Energy Research (SCCER) "Future Energy Efficient Buildings & Districts (FEEB&D)".
-An evening event will allow networking among participants.
+Special sessions will be organised by the Swiss Chapter of the International Building Performance Simulation Association (IBPSA).

-The call for papers will open in November 2018.
+The call for papers is due to open in September 2020.

 The following topics will be covered: